-- 1. The President of the Subject-area Board represents the Board in the periods between its meetings in the extent defined by the Dean's directive. - 2.
-Unless the Dean's directive stipulates otherwise, the powers of the President of the Subject-area Board include, but are not limited to, the following:

-- a) coordinating the programme of lectures, seminars, and other study affairs, - b) approving individual curricula of doctoral students, - c) proposing to the Dean the dates for State Doctoral Examinations and Dissertation Defenses, - d) proposing to the Dean the termination of doctoral degree studies for a failure to fulfill study requirements.
+- 1. The President of the Subject-area Board represents the Board in the periods between its meetings in the extent defined by a UP policy. - 2.
+Unless a UP policy stipulates otherwise, the powers of the President of the Subject-area Board include, but are not limited to, the following: - a) coordinating the programme of lectures, seminars, and other study affairs, - b) approving individual curricula of doctoral students, - c) proposing to the Dean the dates for State Doctoral Examinations and Dissertation Defenses, - d) proposing to the Dean the termination of doctoral degree studies for a failure to fulfill study requirements.

-Article 35 Subject-area Committees
+Subject-area Committees

 - 1. Upon proposal by the Subject-area Board, the Dean may establish Subject-area Committees.
-The Subject-area Committee shall have a minimum of five members.
+The Subject-area Committee will have a minimum of five members.
 A member of the Subject-area Board may also serve on a Subject-area Committee. - 2.
-A Subject-area Committee may exercise the powers of the Subject-area Board under Article 33(4) in the extent in which these have been delegated upon it by the Dean.
-The Dean shall not delegate upon the Subject-area Committee other powers than those proposed by the Subject-area Board pursuant to Paragraph 1. - 3.
-Article 33 (5, 6) shall apply with necessary modifications to the acts and decisions of the Subject-area Committee.
+A Subject-area Committee may exercise the powers of the Subject-area Board under Article 33(4) in the extent in which these have been delegated upon it by the Dean; the Dean may not delegate upon the Subject-area Committee other powers than those proposed by the Subject-area Board pursuant to Paragraph 1. - 3.
+Article 33 (5) and (6) will apply with necessary modifications to the acts and decisions of the Subject-area Committee.

-Article 36 Supervisor of a Doctoral Student
+Supervisor of a Doctoral Student

-- 1. Only a professor, an associate professor, or a renowned expert in the field holding an academic degree, may supervise a doctoral student (hereinafter referred to as "the Supervisor"). - 2.
-The Supervisor shall be appointed by the Dean upon proposal by the Subject-area Board. - 3.
+- 1. Only a professor, an associate professor, or a renowned expert holding an academic degree, may supervise a doctoral student (hereinafter referred to as "the Supervisor"). - 2.
+The Supervisor will be appointed by the Dean upon proposal by the Subject-area Board. - 3.
 The Supervisor proposes the topic of the dissertation and prepares the individual curriculum of a doctoral student.
-The Supervisor provides both expert and organizational guidance to the doctoral student during the course of study, checks the fulfillment of his study requirements and provides the Subject-area Board with an annual assessment of the doctoral student.
+The Supervisor provides both expert and organizational guidance to the doctoral student during the course of study, checks the fulfillment of the study requirements and provides the Subject-area Board with an annual assessment of the doctoral student.
 The Supervisor provides guidance to the doctoral student regarding the work on the dissertation.
-The Supervisor may be present at the examinations that the student takes throughout the course of his study. - 4.
-In the event that it has been proved that the Supervisor failed to fulfill his obligations under Paragraph 3, or cannot perform his activities, the Dean may, upon proposal of the Subject-area Board, dismiss the Supervisor and appoint a new one.
+The Supervisor may be present at the examinations that the student takes throughout the course of the study.

+4. In the event that it has been proved that the Supervisor failed to fulfill the obligations under Paragraph 3, or cannot perform the supervisor's activities, the Dean may, upon proposal of the Subject-area Board, dismiss the Supervisor and appoint a new one.